domm/adventofcode2019/README.md

-Getting the minimum distance turned out to be quite easy: I just counted the steps and stored them at each coordinate; if I later backtracked through an already visited point, I started counting again from the distanced stored there.
+Getting the minimum distance turned out to be quite easy: I just counted the steps and stored them at each coordinate; if I later backtracked through an already visited point, I started counting again from the distance stored there.

 [Here is a gif for part 1](https://raw.githubusercontent.com/domm/adventofcode2019/master/15_1.gif)